eProsima/Fast-DDS-spy/docs/rst/developer_manual/installation/sources/linux.rst

 eProsima dependencies
 ^^^^^^^^^^^^^^^^^^^^^

-If it already exists in the system an installation of *Fast DDS* and *DDS Pipe* libraries, just source this libraries when building |eddsrecord| by running the following commands.
+If it already exists in the system an installation of *Fast DDS* and *DDS Pipe* libraries, just source this libraries when building |espy| by running the following commands.
 In other case, just skip this step.

 .. code-block:: bash